armlabstanford/Touch-GS/README.md

-The goal of the RGB camera flow is to
+The goal of the RGB camera flow is to compute dense depth and uncertainty maps from RGB images.

 Steps: